|

 Dale Stewart

-has over 23 years experience, appearing in the Supreme and
+has many years of experience, appearing in the Supreme and

 Appellate Courts of British Columbia as well as the Supreme